anuragmaldhure/CRUD_TechVerse_Mosaic/README.md

 5. Implement method :	public String updateMaxAgeAndBatAvgByTeamName(String name, int maxAge, double battingAvg) and corresponding tester class to test.
 Understand the .setParameter(), .getSingleResult() and setters used.
 ### UPDATE ^
 6. Implement method : public List<Team> sortByDescOrderOfMaxAgeDependingOnLessThanMaxAgeAndMinWickets(int maxAgeLimit, int minWicketsReq) and corresponding tester class to test.
 Understand writing complex queries and retrieving data.

+## Phase 3 - Transforming Hibernate Basic Project into Dynamic Web Project

+### Now refer IPL_Hibernate_CRUD/Dynamic Web Project with Hibernate/

+1. Integrate previous hibernate project in a web app (Now we won’t use tester methods anymore in com.app.tester but call them from JSP pages to interact on browser)
+2. Add previously written entities in com.app.entities
+3. Add previously written daos in com.app.daos
+4. Here we used HibernateSFManager class in web_app_listeners that implements ServletContextListener so that session factory is created/initialised as soon as the application starts that is defined in contextInitialized() and gets destroyed when application is close that is defined in contextDestroyed() that are called implicitly.
+Session is created when DAO method is invoked and closed after transaction boundary is reached (as it internally calls session.close()).
+5. Drop table - teams in DB
+6. Now modify POJOs / Entities to include Relationship
+7. Add BaseEntity that has common property id for Team entity and Player entity as they extend BaseEntity ( Inheritance ).
+Add @MappedSuperclass -> mandatory class level annotation to tell hibernate that this is a base class for other entities, do not create any table for it
+8. Add references : List<Player> playersList in Team entity and Team myTeam in Players entity  .
+9. Add corresponding getters and setters.
+10. Add annotation @OneToMany for playersList and @ManyToOne for myTeam to specify relationship [ So now Bi-directional relationship exists -> Team has players and Player is a part of Team ]
+11. Now the problem is Hibernate will automatically create a third additional table which will have team_id and player_id so that it keeps a track of owning and non-owning fields of related table.
+So we explicitly specify it by using property mappedBy in @OneToMany and its value is set to name of the property as it appears in owning side of association.
+Thus, we added mappedBy in inverse (non-owning) side of association. (teams : one, parent, inverse (non owning side = FK on players table) AND players side: many, child, owning)
+12. Use @JoinColumn to specify myTeam as foreign key in Team entity ( Specifies a column for joining an entity association or element collection ).
+Here name property specifies corresponding table name and nullable = false so not null.
+13. In @OneToMany,  we used property cascade so that changes made in parent table should trigger changes to associated fields in child table.
+14. However, if we remove a Team, so it will have cascading effect on Players table but instead of delete, their parent reference will be updated to null.
+So they become orphan and persist in DB.
+To eliminate this problem (as the players should also get deleted if team is deleted), set orphanRemoval property to true (By default, it will be false).
+15. Now, modify web.xml to set index.jsp as entry point page of web application
+16. Write index.jsp which has link to form page that registers a player -> add_player_form.jsp.
+Create a Team bean, team_bean using useBean so that we can get all team details in session scope.
+17. Write add_player_form.jsp which takes player details as input and dynamically displays team abbreviation as dropdown using the team_bean of the session.